threatpatrols/fresh-resolvers/README.md

 allowing you to choose resolvers that are proximate to your location (or not) for better latency outcomes.

-The list of countries has been chosen by observing places where AWS has regions and using this as an estimate of locations where internet infrastructure is probably more-or-less good/strong; it's not perfect but serves the purpose.
+The list of countries has been chosen by observing locations where AWS has regions, and using this to estimate countries where internet infrastructure is probably more-or-less good/strong; it's not perfect but serves the purpose here.

 ```text
 AE AU BH BR CA CH CN DE ES FR HK ID IE IL IN IT JP KR SE SG UK US ZA